Meeting Time: February 11, 2021 at 5:30pm PST

 • Default_avatar

-VANESSA CASTRO about 3 years ago
+VANESSA CASTRO almost 4 years ago

 The overconcentration issue in these Districts are caused by current policies.
 Planning Department and Business associations etc. are forcing cannabis into small areas within these districts by severely limiting the areas they are able to open and operate in.
 Perhaps a study will best be implemented once this issue is resolved.
 It doesn't seem as though this study will provide adequate findings due to the limitations already in place.